 Any Native American tribe that is recognized by the U.S. Federal Government and who resides in the State of Wisconsin can issue an ID card to their full members that is acceptable for voting in Wisconsin.
-The following tribes are currently included (this list is subject to change):
+While this is not a complete list, the following tribes are currently federally recognized and have a tribal governance located in Wisconsin(this list is subject to change):

 - Bad River Band of the Lake Superior Tribe of Chippewa Indians

 - Forest County Potawatomi Community

 - Fond du Lac Band of Lake Superior Chippewa

 - Ho-Chunk Nation of Wisconsin

 - Lac Courte Oreilles Band of Ojibwe

 - Lac du Flambeau Band of Lake Superior Chippewa

 - Menominee Indian Tribe

 - Oneida Tribe of Indians

 - Red Cliff Band of Lake Superior Chippewa Indians

 - Sokaogon Chippewa Community

 - Stockbridge Munsee Community

 - St. Croix Chippewa Indians

-Band from the Minnesota Chippewa Tribe that is living in Wisconsin